SciCatProject/documentation/Devops/General/data_model.md

 This is normal behaviour and only one of those should be filled.
 ```

+## Relationships

+It should be noted that relationships between dataset models.

 ## RawDataset

 This is a dataset that has been collected from an experiment.
 It contains details about who owns it, contact information etc. Most importantly, it contains `Scientific Metadata`, and this is an extensible object to outline all parameters relevant to the dataset.